-INDICATORS^{4 5} / NOTE EVIDENCE OBSERVED OR GATHERED FOR EACH INDICATOR / RATING 4 - Teacher provides many opportunities, and most students take them.
-3 - Teacher provides many opportunities, and some students take them; or teacher provides some opportunities and most students take them.
-2 - Teacher provides some opportunities, and some students take them.
-1 - Teacher provides few or no opportunities, or few or very few students take the opportunities provided.
-A. The teacher poses high-quality questions and problems that prompt students to share 4 3 2 1 their developing thinking about the content of the lesson. □ NOT OBSERVED Students share their developing thinking about the content of the lesson.
-B. The teacher encourages reasoning and problem solving by posing challenging problems 4 3 2 1 that offer opportunities for productive struggle. □ NOT OBSERVED Students persevere in solving problems in the face of initial difficulty.
+- 3 Teacher provides many opportunities, and some students take them; or teacher provides some opportunities and most students take them. - 2 Teacher provides some opportunities, and some students take them. - 1 Teacher provides few or no opportunities, or few or very few students take the opportunities provided.

+A. The teacher poses high-quality questions and problems that prompt students to share their developing thinking about the content of the lesson.
+4 3 2 1 Students share their developing thinking about the content of the lesson.
+B. The teacher encourages reasoning and problem solving by posing challenging problems that offer opportunities for productive struggle.
+4 3 2 1 Students persevere in solving problems in the face of initial difficulty.
 C. The teacher establishes a classroom culture in which students explain their thinking.
 4 3 2 1 □ NOT OBSERVED Students elaborate with a second sentence (spontaneously or prompted by the teacher or another student) to explain their thinking and connect it to their first sentence.
-D. The teacher creates the conditions for student conversations where students are 4 3 2 1 encouraged to talk about each other's thinking. □ NOT OBSERVED Students talk and ask questions about each other's thinking, in order to clarify or improve their own mathematical understanding.
-E. The teacher connects and develops students' informal language to precise mathematical 4 3 2 1 □ NOT OBSERVED language appropriate to their course.
-Students use precise mathematical language in their explanations and discussions.
-F. The teacher establishes a classroom culture in which students choose and use appropriate 4 3 2 1 □ NOT OBSERVED tools when solving a problem.
-Students use appropriate tools strategically when solving a problem.
-G. The teacher asks students to explain and justify work and provides feedback that helps 4 3 2 1
+D. The teacher creates the conditions for student conversations where students are encouraged to talk about each other's thinking.
+4 3 2 1 □ NOT OBSERVED Students talk and ask questions about each other's thinking, in order to clarify or improve their own mathematical understanding.
+E. The teacher connects and develops students' informal language to precise mathematical language appropriate to their grade. ☐ 4 3 2 1 NOT OBSERVED Students use precise mathematical language in their explanations and discussions.
+F. The teacher establishes a classroom culture in which students choose and use appropriate tools when solving a problem.
+4 3 2 1 Students use appropriate tools strategically when solving a problem.
+G. The teacher asks students to explain and justify work and provides feedback that helps students revise initial work.
+4 3 2 1 Student work includes revisions, especially revised explanations and justifications.